nicoloval/NEMtropy/README.md

 _Acknowledgements:_

-The module was developed under the supervision of [Tiziano Squartini](http://www.imtlucca.it/en/tiziano.squartini/) and  [Mario Zanon](http://www.imtlucca.it/it/mario.zanon/), at [IMT school of advanced studies Lucca](https://www.imtlucca.it/).
+The module was developed under the supervision of [Tiziano Squartini](http://www.imtlucca.it/en/tiziano.squartini/) and  [Mario Zanon](http://www.imtlucca.it/it/mario.zanon/).
+It was developed at[IMT school of advanced studies Lucca](https://www.imtlucca.it/).

 Nicolò Vallarano aknoledges funding from _insert stuff_